Split shipping in Shopify Checkout

 The Shipping method section of a checkout with multiple shipments displays how many shipments the order is split into, and the available shipping methods for each shipment.
 Your customer can select from the available shipping options for each shipment.

-Incompatibility considerations for split shipping at checkout
+Considerations for split shipping in checkout

 Select shipping for each shipment